SciML/ModelingToolkit.jl/docs/src/IR.md

 There is a large amount of derivatives pre-defined by [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl).
 Note that `Expression` types are defined as `<:Real`, and thus any functions which allow the use of real numbers can automatically be traced by the derivative mechanism.
-Thus for example:
+Thus, for example:

 ```julia
 f(x,y,z) = x^2 + sin(x+y) - z